EDUCATIONAL PARTNERSHIPS

 Since 2005, AIDA has been giving scholarships to artists and helping to place teachers from Israel at the great Summer Studio Craft Programs in the United States.

-In November, 2011, Stuart Kestenbaum, Director of Haystack Mountain School and Amy Schwartz, Director of the Studio at the Corning Museum of Glass will travel to Israel to spend a week with our Director, Aviva Ben Sira.
-Aviva will introduce them to artists, collectors, educators and museum directors so they can meet their colleagues, present their programs and start thinking about programs they might create together.
+In 2011, Stuart Kestenbaum, Director of Haystack Mountain School and Amy Schwartz, Director of the Studio at the Corning Museum of Glass traveled to Israel to spend a week with our Director, Aviva Ben Sira.
+Aviva introduced them to artists, collectors, educators and museum directors to meet their colleagues, present their programs and start thinking about programs they might create together.
+Click to read a letter sent from Amy Schwartz when she returned from her week in Israel.

 CRAFT SHOW PARTNERSHIPS